Keny4747/Smart-Calculator/README.md

 # Smart-Calculator
-Project for the JetBrains Academy platform.
+Project for the JetBrains Academy platform.\
+>Regular expression